Calculations for AS and A level Chemistry

 Halogenoalkanes undergo substitution reactions in the presence of a nucleophile such as the hydroxide ion, OH–, but most good nucleophiles

-Can we predict the trend in reactivity of fluoromethane, chloromethane, bromomethane and iodomethane based on the information above? the C-F
+Can we predict the trend in reactivity of fluoromethane, chloromethane, bromomethane and iodomethane based on any of the information below?

 Continue readingNucleophilic substitution in halogenoalkanes